Theoretical study of $N(1535)$ and $\Sigma^*(1/2^-)$ in the Cabibbo-favored process $\Lambda_c^+ \to p \bar{K}^0\eta$

 where $M_{i}$ and $m_{i}$ are the masses of the baryon and meson in the $i$-th channel, respectively, and $s=M^2_{MB}$ is the invariant mass squared of the meson-baryon system.

 The meson-baryon loop functions $G_i$ could be expressed as~\cite{Inoue:2001ip},

 where $P$ and $q$ are the four-momentum of the meson-baryon system and the meson, respectively, and $\sqrt{s}$ is the invariant mass of the meson-baryon system $(s=P^2)$.
 The integral is logarithmically divergent, and usually, one can use the cut-off method or the dimensional regularization to solve this singular integral~\cite{Inoue:2001ip,Guo:2005wp}.
+In the numerator of the baryon propagator of Eq.~(\ref{eq:Gfunction}), a nonrelativistic approximation is utilized.
+Since the three-momenta of the baryon in the coupled-channels is much smaller than the baryon mass, it is anticipated that this approximation would not affect the our results significantly.
 Here, we calculate the integral using the three-momentum cut-off method, and the analytic expression of the loop function $G_i$ could be expressed as~\cite{Guo:2005wp},

 where $\sigma$, $\Delta$, $\lambda_1$, and $\lambda_2$ are given as follows,